michaelmcshinsky/surgejs-sdk/README.md

 # SurgeJS SDK

-Unofficial compilation project of API endpoints found in the Surge Cli in order to bring some functionality into a structured and documented format.
+JavaScript library of public Surge API endpoints.
+Sharing structure and documentation in an open sourc environment.

 ## Table of Contents